-- Students are eligible for two semesters of Academic Support. - Students on Academic Support will be provided with a menu of services, suggestions, and recommendations, as well as requirements.
-The appropriate menu and requirements will be decided by the Academic Support coaches, and clearly stated in the Academic Support letter that the student will receive. - The college will regularly communicate the procedures and activities of the Academic Support process to students. - Students who have three semesters of GPA below 3.25 will be dismissed from the Honors College and will lose any associated scholarship(s).
+- Students are eligible for two semesters of Academic Support. - It is the students' responsibility to contact the Honors College if they require Academic Support. - Students on Academic Support will be provided with a menu of services, suggestions, and recommendations, as well as requirements. - The college will regularly communicate the procedures and activities of the Academic Support process to students. - Students who have three semesters of GPA below 3.25 will be dismissed from the Honors College and will lose any associated scholarship(s).

-HONORS COLLEGE CIVIC ENGAGEMENT EXPECTATIONS Civic Engagement Rules:
+HONORS COLLEGE CIVIC ENGAGEMENT EXPECTATIONS

+Civic Engagement Definition